ginstrom/intelligence-horizon-novel/chapters/06_the-last-hope.md

 The broken display flickered once more before going completely dark, leaving us in the sudden silence of Marcus's grief-stricken apartment.
 The photographs of David seemed to watch us from their frames, silent witnesses to the conversation that was pushing Marcus toward the same choice that had claimed everyone else we had ever loved.

-"You might be right," I said, feeling the first stirring of hope I had experienced in weeks.
+"You might be right," I said, despite the grim mood feeling the first stirring of hope I had experienced in weeks.
 "If anyone can resist this pattern, if there's any way to break the cycle, it would be you.
 Your resistance to augmentation, your ability to maintain perspective—you represent our last hope for proving that the pattern isn't truly universal."

 Marcus smiled, but the expression carried a sadness that set off alarm bells in my mind.
 "That's a heavy burden to place on someone, Elias.
 What if I can't bear that weight?
 What if the isolation and grief become too much?"

 I reached out and placed my hand on his shoulder, feeling the warmth of unaugmented human flesh beneath my fingers.
 "You're stronger than you know.
 Your love for David, your commitment to understanding—those are the qualities that might allow you to resist where others have failed."

-We sat in comfortable silence for several minutes, surrounded by the visual testimony of a love that had been cut short by forces beyond our comprehension.
+We sat in silence for several minutes, surrounded by the visual testimony of a love that had been cut short by forces beyond our comprehension.
 I found myself studying the photographs with new attention, looking for clues about David's transformation that might help me understand the broader phenomenon.

 "I should get back to the investigation," I said finally, though I was reluctant to leave the warmth of human connection for the cold isolation of my laboratory.
 "Your suggestion about approaching Logos differently—I want to explore that immediately."